avantifellows/plio-backend/docs/CACHING.md

 ### Cache invalidation
 When a particular instance is updated, its cached value gets deleted along with the cache of any other related instances that depends on this cache.
-For example, consider a session instance cache that uses a plio instance cache.
-Now, if the plio is modified, the caches for both the plio instance and the session instance will be deleted.
+For example, consider a user instance cache that uses an organization instance cache (as user organizations include in the user response).
+Now, if the organization is modified, the caches for both the user instance and the organization instance will be deleted.

 The new cache will be set when the first fresh response is calculated from the database and will be used for subsequent requests.